ibm-cloud-docs/solution-tutorials/data-encryption-security.md

 Authenticating users and only authorizing access to specific resources come as another common requirement for many applications.
 Different authentication scheme may need to be supported: customers and suppliers log in with social identities, partners log in with cloud-hosted directories, and employees log in with an organization’s identity provider.

+This tutorial walks you through key security services available in the {{site.data.keyword.cloud}} catalog and how to use them together.
 {:shortdesc}

 ## Objectives